Education and Training

 Our residency program has a distinguished history of educating leaders and innovators in Otolaryngology – Head and Neck Surgery.
 The otolaryngology residency program began in 1959, when Dr. M. Stuart Strong, Chairman of the Department of Otolaryngology at Boston University School of Medicine, accepted Dr. Charles Vaughan as his first resident.
 Upon completion of his residency, Dr. Vaughan joined Dr. Strong on the faculty and these two men worked together to develop a carbon dioxide laser that could be used for laryngeal surgery.
 They were the first surgeons in the world to accomplish this feat and, consequently, the Boston University School of Medicine/Boston Medical Center Otolaryngology residency program became known for innovation.

-Drs.
-Strong and Vaughan are still active in different ways with our residency program.
-Dr. Vaughan attends some of our didactic sessions and our teaching conferences.
-He continues to take on various special projects involving the development of teaching aids.
-Dr. Strong also comes to many of our conferences and special events.
+Dr. Strong is still active in different ways with our residency program.
+He attends many of our conferences and special events.
 We are extraordinarily proud of our entire current faculty who strive to perpetuate the traditions that we cherish.
 The individuals who comprise our faculty collectively have the same earnest dedication and unwavering commitment to teaching that we know have characterized our residency program since its inception more than fifty years ago.
 Furthermore, we are fully committed to making the years of residency training educational and collegial.
 We are well aware, as academic otolaryngologists, of our dual roles of providing care for our patients and taking the responsibility of educating the residents in our program.

 If you sense during your visit to our residency program that the faculty here have a desire to help train those individuals who will strive to make significant contributions to the world of medicine and to society in general, then you will have perceived something that is important to us.
 Graduates of our residency program who have entered private practice tend to become leaders within their communities.
 Dr. Jerry Schreibstein is a past chair of the Board of Governors of the American Academy of Otolaryngology – Head and Neck Surgery.
 As chair, he oversaw all grassroots activities and initiatives that are of interest to practicing Otolaryngologists throughout the country.
 Dr. Schreibstein also presided over the Board of Governors, which is made up of representatives from all of the state otolaryngology societies as well as all specialty societies.
 Former graduates of the Boston University School of Medicine/Boston Medical Center Otolaryngology Residency Program who have become distinguished academic Otolaryngologists include the following: